SystemsApproach/ops/control.rst

   for this `Slice`.
 It's permitted for multiple `Slices` to share a single `UPF`.
 * `sst`, `sd`: 3GPP-defined slice identifiers assigned by the operations team.
 * `mbr.uplink`, `mbr.downlink`, `mbr.uplink-burst-size`,
-  `mbr.downlink-burst-size`: Maximum bit-rate and burst sizes for this slice.
+  `mbr.downlink-burst-size`: Aggregate maximum bit-rate and burst sizes of all devices for this slice.

 The rate-related parameters are initialized using a selected `template`, as described below.
 Also note that this example